-Before becoming chancellor, Robinson spearheaded initiatives such as Advance Arkansas - a \$10 million scholarship effort for first-generation, low-income Arkansans - and the College Access Initiative, a college readiness outreach program serving underrepresented students and under-resourced schools statewide.
+Before becoming chancellor, Robinson led initiatives such as Advance Arkansas - a \$10 million scholarship effort for first-generation, low-income Arkansans - and the College Access Initiative, a need-based college readiness outreach program serving students and under-resourced schools statewide.
 Under his leadership, the university constructed Adohi Hall, which is the only residence hall in the United States to use sustainable cross-laminated timber.
 Robinson also oversaw an expansion of Pat Walker Health Center and led strategic planning for the university's 71,000 square foot Student Success Center.

 An accomplished historian, Robinson's research and teaching focus on southern history.
 He has earned many awards for his teaching, including the Fulbright College Master Teacher Award, Arkansas Student Alumni Board Teacher of the Year, and induction into the university's Teaching Academy.

 Robinson holds a bachelor's degree in history from the University of Houston, a master's degree in history from Rice University and a doctorate in history from the University of Houston.

 Known as an engaged and approachable leader on campus, Robinson is also heavily involved with multiple regional, state and national organizations including recent or current roles on the Arkansas Research Alliance Board of Directors, AETN Foundation Board, Northwest Arkansas Council Advisory Committee, ARVEST Bank Board of Directors, National Merit Scholarship Corporation Board of Directors, Center for First-Generation Student Success Advisory Board and the Association of Public & Land-Grant Universities Council of Presidents.
-In fall 2023, College Board honored him with its Exceptional Service to Education Award.

-BOARD OF TRUSTEES & FACULTY ATHLETICS REPRESENTATIVE
+BOARD OF TRUSTEES, SYSTEM PRESIDENT & FACULTY ATHLETICS REPRESENTATIVE

-The University of Arkansas System Board of Trustees serves as the institution's governing body.
+The Board of Trustees of the University of Arkansas serves as the institution's governing body.
 The board is comprised of 10 trustees representing each of the state's four congressional districts, and two at-large appointees.
 The president is the chief executive officer of the University of Arkansas System and reports to the Board of Trustees.
 Each campus has a chancellor as its chief executive officer, reporting directly to the president.

-KELLY EICHLER Chair
+Chair